Shapa7276/shapatest/content/posts/XMPP_Traffic.md

 XMPP is a short form for Extensible Messaging Presence Protocol.
 It's protocol for streaming XML elements over a network in order to exchange messages and presence information in close to real time.
 This protocol is mostly used by instant messaging applications like WhatsApp.

-We will divide the Blog in below four Parts Assuming the Mobile application using XMPP protocol on host "XMPPexampleserver.com" on port "5222".
+We will divide the Blog in below four Parts Assuming the Mobile application using XMPP protocol on host "xmppexampleserver.com" on port "5222".

 ```
 XMPP server :- XMPPexampleserver.com
 XMPP port:- 5222

 ```
+{{< figure src="https://raw.githubusercontent.com/Shapa7276/mysite/master/test/Steps.jpg" title="Traffic Capture Flowchart." >}}

 1. Bypass the SSL Pinning of Mobile Application using frida tools.
 2. Route All DNS traffic of the Mobile application to our DNS listner.
-3. Run DNSChef to capture the DNS query and reroute to MiTM relay.
+3. Run DNSChef to capture the DNS request of xmpp client and reroute to MiTM relay.
 4. Run the mitm relay to capture the XMPP request and route it to burp suite.

-{{< figure src="https://raw.githubusercontent.com/Shapa7276/mysite/master/test/Steps.jpg" title="Traffic Capture Flowchart." >}}

 ## Step 1.
 Bypass the SSL pinning of mobile Application

-As most of Mobile applications are implements the SSL pinning.
-We need to firsrt bypass the SSL pinning to capture the unecrypted XMPP traffic
+As most of Mobile the application implements the SSL pinning.
+We need to first bypass the SSL pinning of mobile application to capture the unecrypted XMPP traffic.

  Note:-  You can use any method to bypass the SSL pinning